 Evaluation of PCR Inhibition

-Table 3: Dilution series of Ct values for M. pneumoniae after real-time duplex PCR amplification with and without the PhHV spike
+Table 3: Serial dilution series showing the Ct values of Mycoplasma pneumoniae obtained from real-time duplex PCR amplification performed with and without the addition of the PhHV spike

 Ct value |